Condition · Evidence Hub

 Vagus Nerve Stimulation for Sepsis

 Does vagus nerve stimulation help with sepsis?
-3 human studies have investigated VNS for sepsis, including 2 RCTs and 1 narrative review, published between 2012 and 2025, with 2 published since 2022.
-Studies use transcutaneous auricular (taVNS), implanted (iVNS), and transcutaneous cervical (tcVNS) stimulation.
-Findings vary by study design and population; the studies below are ranked by evidence strength so you can weigh the research directly.
+1 human study has investigated VNS for sepsis, including 1 narrative review, published in 2012.
+The study uses implanted (iVNS) stimulation.
+Findings vary by study design and population; the study below is ranked by evidence strength so you can weigh the research directly.

 Human Studies